-- To participate in group meetings when appropriate and provide updates regarding their research activities, including interim and final results, but also including questions, roadblocks, and methods learned. - To fulfill the work obligations agreed to upon entering the lab, and to promptly inform lab members if this becomes infeasible due to unexpected workloads outside of lab responsibilities. - To ask for help when hitting a dead end or when expertise of another lab member is necessary.
+- Undergrads working in the lab will either be compensated via pay or via course credit since many students cannot afford to volunteer without compensation. - To participate in group meetings when appropriate and provide updates regarding their research activities, including interim and final results, but also including questions, roadblocks, and methods learned. - To fulfill the work obligations agreed to upon entering the lab, and to promptly inform lab members if this becomes infeasible due to unexpected workloads outside of lab responsibilities.